 - Code Administrators who have adopted this Code of Practice shall meet from time to time to discuss how the principles in this Code of Practice are being achieved, the results of the reporting against the metrics outlined in Principle 12, and to share best practice. - Any Code Administrator or user can suggest an amendment to this Code of Practice, and suggested amendments will be discussed at the next meeting of the relevant group. - Any amendments to the Code of Practice will be consulted upon with all Code Administrators and users.

-Revisions to the Code of Practice will be subject to approval of Ofgem, and revised versions will be published on its website.
+Revisions to the Code of Practice will be subject to approval of the Gas and Electricity Markets Authority, and revised versions will be published on its website.